-- Textiles and apparel will be duty-free and quota-free immediately if the products meet the agreement's rule of origin, promoting new opportunities for U.S. and Peruvian fiber, yarn, fabric and apparel manufacturing. - · Special state-of-the-art customs cooperation commitments between the U.S. and Peru will allow for verification of claims of origin or preferential treatment, and denial of preferential treatment or entry if claims cannot be verified. - · Rules of origin are generally based on the yarn forward standard, thus encouraging production and economic integration between the United States and Peru.
-Exceptions to the rules of origin will be handled through an expedited "short supply" determination process after entry into force, or through a similar process under the Andean Trade Preferences Act, before entry into force.
-The Parties agreed on 20 "short supply" items as part of the agreement.
-The agreement does not make use of tariff preference levels (TPLs). - · A "de minimis" provision will allow limited amounts of specified third-country content to go into U.S. and Peruvian apparel, giving producers in both countries needed flexibility. - · A special textile safeguard will provide for temporary tariff relief, if imports under the Agreement prove to be damaging to domestic producers.
+- Textiles and apparel will be duty-free and quota-free immediately if the products meet the agreement's rule of origin, promoting new opportunities for U.S. and Colombian fiber, yarn, fiber, and apparel manufacturing. - Special state-of-the-art customs cooperation commitments between the U.S. and Colombia will allow for verification of claims of origin or preferential treatment, and denial of preferential treatment or entry if claims cannot be verified. - Rules of origin are generally based on the yarn forward standard, thus encouraging production and economic integration between the United States and Colombia.
+Exceptions to the rules of origin will be handled through an expedited "short supply" determination process after entry into force, or through a similar process under the Andean Trade Preference Act before entry into force.
+The Parties agreed on 18 "short supply" items as part of the agreement.
+The agreement does not make use of tariff preference levels (TPLs). - A "de minimis" provision will allow limited amounts of specified third-country content to go into U.S. and Colombian apparel, giving producers in both countries needed flexibility. - A special textile safeguard will provide for temporary tariff relief, if imports under the agreement prove to be damaging to domestic producers.